testingisdocumenting/znai/td-documentation-cli/documentation/snippets/java.md

 # Method JavaDoc

-Method level `JavaDoc` text can be referred as well by specifying `entry` parameter
+Method level `JavaDoc` text can be referred to as well by specifying the `entry` parameter.

     :include-java-doc: HelloWorld.java {entry: "sampleMethod"}